astrorama/SourceXtractorPlusPlus/doc/src/Input.rst

   * for a source at x_1,y_1 the relevant grid PSF is selected by minimizing the distances to ```X``` , ```Y``` , then the PSF stamp is extracted using the values in the columns ``X_CENTER``` , ```Y_CENTER``` and the keyword ```STMPSIZE```
+  * an example for a stacked PSF file is available in the repository `SourceXtractor-litmus <https://github.com/astrorama/SourceXtractor-litmus/blob/master/data/des/des_psf.fits>`_ (requires Git Large File Storage).

 One PSF model must be assigned for every measurement image!.
 In the ASCII configuration file it is possible to define a Gaussian PSF with the parameters ```--psf-fwhm``` and ```--psf-pixel-sampling```.
 If defined, this Gaussian PSF is being used